-Full-time tenure-line ranks are: Assistant Professor, Associate Professor, Professor, and Distinguished Professor.
+Full-time tenured and tenure-track ranks are: Assistant Professor, Associate Professor, Professor, and Distinguished Professor.

-All appointments to tenure-line faculty ranks within the Washington College of Law are on the recommendation of the faculty of the Washington College of Law (with the concurrence of the Dean of the Washington College of Law) and constitute appointments to the faculty of the Washington College of Law.
+All appointments to tenured and tenure-track faculty ranks within the Washington College of Law are on the recommendation of the faculty of the Washington College of Law (with the concurrence of the Dean of the Washington College of Law) and constitute appointments to the faculty of the Washington College of Law.
 Appointments at any rank may be made jointly to two or more faculties of the University, with the same rank in each.
 Two or more faculties of the University (with the concurrence of the appropriate deans) must act jointly to recommend individuals for joint appointments at any rank to more than one academic unit.
 An individual with a joint appointment must have the same rank within each academic unit.
 In academic units that are organized by teaching units, all faculty appointments are specific to a teaching unit within the academic unit.